Marib

 Marib (مَأْرِب; Old South Arabian: 𐩣𐩧𐩨/𐩣𐩧𐩺𐩨 Mryb/Mrb) is the capital city of Marib Governorate, Yemen.
 It was the capital of the ancient kingdom of Sabaʾ (سَبَأ), which some scholars believe to be the ancient Sheba of biblical fame.
 It is about 120 km east of Yemen's modern capital, Sanaa, and is in the region of the Sarawat Mountains.
 In 2005 it had a population of 16,794.
 However, in 2021, it had absorbed close to a million refugees fleeing the Yemeni Civil War.

 History

 Ancient

 The Sabaean kingdom was based around Marib, with territory in northern Yemen.
 The Sabaean kings made their capital at Marib, and built great irrigation works such as the Marib Dam, whose ruins are still visible.
 The Marib Dam supported a flourishing culture for more than a thousand years.
-They also built castles and temples in the area, notably Awwam and Barran, respectively.
+They also built castles and temples in the area, including, most notably the temples of Almaqah at Awwam and Barran.
 Saba was known for dealing in the lucrative frankincense and myrrh trade.
-The Sabaeans were a seafaring people and were known to have influence and a population in the Northeast African kingdom of Dʿmt, across the Red Sea in Eritrea and Abyssinia, the only other source of both frankincense and myrrh.

 In 25 BC, Aelius Gallus of Rome led an expedition to Marib, laying siege to the city.
 He suffered major losses and was forced to retreat to Egypt.